JPCMarques/JPCMarques_Old.github.io/_book-hunters/chapter-3.md

 *I can't fight this.
 I'm going to die an excruciating death.
 I'm not even going to cast a motherfucking spell after discovering I can...*

 He stopped screaming.
 He couldn't do so anymore, as he had lost his voice from all the previous desperate screams of pain.
 He continued to be covered up until the chin and ribcage.
-At that point, the tentacles begined to combine into bigger ones: one on his chest, two on his back and three in front of his face.
+At that point, the tentacles began to combine into bigger ones: one on his chest, two on his back and three in front of his face.

 He stared at them, growing for a few seconds.